xrhstosmour/arch-tuner/README.md

 🚧 **Note**: This project is a work in progress.
 Your contributions, suggestions, and feedback are always welcome!

+### Getting Started

+1. **Open Issues**: Check out the open issues to see where you can help out.
+These are a good place to start, especially if you're new to the project.

+2. **TODOs Inside the Code**: While browsing the codebase, you might come across `TODO` comments.
+These represent areas of the code that need attention or improvement.
+Feel free to tackle any of these!

+Remember, every contribution, no matter how small, is valuable.
+If you have questions or need guidance, don't hesitate to ask.
+Together, we can make this project better for everyone!

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.